 Error 24 is most commonly resolved by checking the 9-pin motor cable connection at the chain stay of your bike.
 If it is loose, this error will appear on your display.
 Ensure it is properly aligned, and fully seated (see picture below).

 If that does not resolve it, we want to inspect further.
 This error can be caused by an issue with the following items.

-- 9-pin motor cable - This may be damaged in these areas (circled and labeled 1, 2, 3, 4 in the picture below):
+- 9-pin motor cable - This may be damaged in these areas (circled and labeled 1, 2, 3, and 4 in the picture below):

 - As it exits the rear axle on the right.